Windows 11 version history: Version 24H2 (2024 Update)

 The Windows 11 2024 Update (also known as version 24H2 and codenamed "Hudson Valley") is the third major update to Windows 11.
 It carries the build number 10.0.26100.

 The first preview was released to Insiders who opted into the Canary and Dev Channels on February 8, 2024.
-The update began rolling out for Copilot Plus PCs on June 15, 2024.
+The update began rolling out for Copilot+ PCs on June 15, 2024.
 As of build 26052, the version string has been changed from "23H2" to "24H2".
 The update began rolling out to all users on October 1, 2024.

 The update notably introduces the first Windows 11 based Long-Term Servicing Channel (LTSC) editions, along with new subscription variants of IoT Enterprise editions (both LTSC and non-LTSC).

 For the first time since the release of Windows 11, version 24H2 introduces modified system requirements: